lumina-ai-inc/benchmark/README.md

 # Our most recent result - Lumina is up to 11x better.

-Our most recent result is a comparison between Lumina, Lumina Recursive, Semantic Scholar, and Google Scholar.
+Our most recent result is a comparison between Lumina Base, Lumina Pro, Semantic Scholar, and Google Scholar.

 ![Benchmark Results](search_benchmark/results/August-03-2024.png)

 We measured context relevancy for the top 10 search results returned by each search provider.
-- Base Search: We received a 4.8x multiple over Google Scholar and a 8x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, for our base search.
+- Lumina Base: We received a 4.8x multiple over Google Scholar and a 8x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, for our base search.
-- Lumina Recursion: We received a 6.8x multiple over Google Scholar and 11.3x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, with one recursion and a page size (number of search results) of 10, and 3 questions.
+- Lumina Pro: We received a 6.8x multiple over Google Scholar and 11.3x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, with one recursion and a page size (number of search results) of 10, and 3 questions.

+**Lumina consistently delivers 2-3 highly relevant results across diverse queries, outperforming Google Scholar and Semantic Scholar, which provide a single highly relevant result only 50% and 30% of the time, respectively.**

 # Running the Benchmark